Evolutionary network games: equilibria from imitation and best-response dynamics: Introduction

-The paper is organized in five sections including this introduction.
-Section 2 presents our analysis and results for the best-shot game.
-Section 3 deals with the coordination game.
+The paper is organized in seven sections including this introduction.
+Section \ref{sec:bs_g} presents our analysis and results for the best-shot game.
+Section \ref{sec:c_g} deals with the coordination game.
 In both cases, the analytical framework is that of the mean field technique.
-After an overall analysis of global welfare presented in Section 4, Section 5 presents the extensions of the results for both games within the heterogeneous mean field approach, including some background on the formalism itself.
-Section 6 concludes.
+After an overall analysis of global welfare performed in Section \ref{sec:welfare}, Section \ref{sec:hmf} presents the extensions of the results for both games within the heterogeneous mean field approach, including some background on the formalism itself.
+Finally, Section \ref{sec:simu} contains an assessment of the validity of all these analytical findings in light of the results of recent numerical simulations of the system described above, and Section \ref{sec:end} concludes summarizing our most important findings concerning the refinement of equilibria in network games and pointing to relevant open questions.